telerik/blazor-docs/components/stepper/events.md

 The `OnChange` event fires before the current step has changed.
 The handler receives an object of type `StepperStepChangeEventArgs` which exposes the following fields:

-* `TargetIndex` - contains the index of the targeted new step.
+* `TargetIndex` - provides the index of the targeted new step.
 * `IsCancelled` - specifies whether the event is canceled and the built-in action is prevented.

 >caption Handle the `OnChange` event of the first and second steps.
 The result from the snippet below.